Schiller-Stoff/pyrilo/README.md

 Via python rye

-1. Install rye on your machine (https://rye.astral.sh/guide/installation/) and read through rye basics section
+1. Install uv on your machine basics section
-2. Run `rye sync` in the root directory of this project
+2. Run `uv sync` in the root directory of this project
-3. Activate rye generated .venv via `source .venv/bin/activate` (for linux) or `.venv\Scripts\activate` (for windows)
+3. Activate uv generated .venv via `source .venv/bin/activate` (for linux) or `.venv\Scripts\activate` (for windows)
 4. Run `pyrilo` to start the application